openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-typesetting.md

 Janeway also offers the option to convert manuscript files using the [Pandoc plugin](https://github.com/BirkbeckCTP/pandoc), which can generate HTML galleys from a MS Word document.
 For a full guide on how to manage typesetting with Pandoc, see [Typesetting with Pandoc](./editor-guide-to-typesetting-with-pandoc.md).

-If you are interested in using the Pandoc plugin, contact your System administrator (What is a system administrator? <!-- missing hyperlink  -->).
+If you are interested in using the Pandoc plugin, contact your System administrator.

 ## Working with a typesetter